Innovation Challenges

 Circular Economy & Sustainability, Retail

-Organic Synthetic Dyes and Fixing Agents
+Synthetic Organic Dyes and Fixing Agents

 Ghim Li is a regional textile and garment industry player headquartered in Singapore and is recognised for its end-to-end supply chain solutions.
 They seek to minimise resource usage, and promote eco-friendly and ethical manufacturing practices.